z0al/dependent-issues/README.md

     types:
       - opened
       - edited
+			- closed
       - reopened
   pull_request_target:
     types:
       - opened
       - edited
+			- closed
       - reopened
       # Makes sure we always add status check for PRs.
 Useful only if
-      # this action is required to pass before merging.
-Can be removed
+      # this action is required to pass before merging AND we reference
+			# PRs/issues outside the current repository.
+Otherwise, it can be
-      # otherwise.
+			# removed.
       - synchronize

   # Schedule a daily check.
 Useful if you reference cross-repository
   # issues or pull requests.
-Can be removed otherwise.
+Otherwise, it can be removed.
   schedule:
     - cron: '0 0 * * *'